HWeber-tech/emp_proving_ground_v1/docs/compliance/starter_kits.md

 - Subscribe to `telemetry.compliance.workflow` on the event bus (or Kafka bridge) to ingest the checklists into dashboards or audit archives.
+- Use `should_generate_report` to drive the governance cadence (e.g., daily or weekly), `collect_audit_evidence` to hydrate Timescale journals, and persist the JSON bundle so reviewers can trace changes over time without ad-hoc exports.
+  【F:src/operations/governance_reporting.py†L1-L520】
 - The workflow metadata mirrors ingest success and readiness status so operators can correlate regulatory blockers with underlying data backbone issues.
 - Extend the default tasks with desk-specific controls by feeding additional